Saturday, November 23, 2024

 2. Overpaying for the Property

 Overpaying for a property is a common pitfall, often caused by underestimating renovation costs or overestimating potential rental income.
-Remember the investment principle: “You make money when you buy, not when you sell.
+Remember the investment principle: “You make money when you buy, not when you sell.”

 Before purchasing, carefully calculate renovation costs, potential revenue, and operating expenses.
 Neglecting to do so can significantly reduce your profits and make it difficult to meet your mortgage payments.

-3. Cost of Renovation
+3. Renovation Cost Creep

 Even experienced property developers can face unexpected renovation challenges that increase costs.
 Accurate budgeting and contingency planning are crucial.
 When furnishing a hospitality property, invest in durable materials and high-quality linens to avoid costly repairs and replacements.
 Compromising on quality can negatively impact your guest experience and ratings.